MichaelCurrin/auto-commit-msg/README.md

 See more info on the [Features](/docs/features.md) page in the docs.

-## Comparing with other extensions
+## Comparison with other extensions

 Other extensions usually require some manual input, such as selecting prefix type from a droplist or writing a commit message by hand.

 This extension takes _zero_ parameters.
 Just click a button.

 ## Sample usage